speedment/speedment-doc/pages/predicate.md

 ## Primitive Predicates
 For performance reasons, there are a number of primitive field types available in addition to the reference field type.
-By using a primitive field, unnecessary boxing and auto-boxing cam be avoided.
+By using a primitive field, unnecessary boxing and auto-boxing can be avoided.
 Primitive fields also generates primitive predicates like `IntEqualPredicate` or `LongEqualPredicate`

 The following primitive types and their corresponding field types are supported by Speedment: